 proxy' never helps someone.
 You are not equipped to assist them, even

-if you feel you're making solid gains in treatment~ besides, this
+if you feel you're making solid gains in treatment~ besides, it's

-difficult feelings, you're wanting to relieve another of theirs!
-This
+to relieve another of theirs!
+This behavior fortifies your rescuing

-great at fixing, rescuing, teaching and training, but authentic
+great at fixing, rescuing, teaching and advising, but authentic

 intimacy/closeness is unsustainable and avoided, given their

-abandonment concerns.
-Caregivers are often attracted to borderline
+deep seated abandonment concerns.
+Caregivers are usually attracted

 ENMESHMENT MEANS, "WHERE